ryanto/next-s3-upload/README.md

 S3_UPLOAD_REGION=bucket-region-us-east-1
 ```

-Next.js automatically supports [loading environment variables](https://nextjs.org/docs/basic-features/environment-variables) from a `.env.local` in the project's root.
+Next.js automatically supports [loading environment variables](https://nextjs.org/docs/basic-features/environment-variables) from `.env.local` in the project's root.
 For development it's best to put these values into `.env.local`.

-For production, you'll also need to set these variables with your hosting provider.
+For production, you'll need to set these variables with your hosting provider.
 If you're using Vercel you can configure the [build step](https://vercel.com/docs/build-step#environment-variables) to use these variables.

-In the next sections we'll go over how to generate these values.
+In the next sections we'll go over how to generate values for these variables.

 ### S3 bucket